admost/amrapi/content/user-revenue/user-ad-revenue/index.en.md

 - Allows only a request per minute per application id

 - By default, when a request is made twice for the same day, it returns the previously created csv file.
+After 4 hours, the API clear the previously created csv file.
+So if you want to get a new calculated csv file. you can make a rew request after 4 hours.

 - If you are using attribution partner like Adjust/Appsflyer.
 You can increase your match score using the `attribution_partner` parameter.
 With this parameter you can get attribution partner device id as `AttributionPartnerDeviceID` in csv file.